Monday, November 3, 2025

 If you experience burnout, you won't be able to support your team when they need it most.
 You need a clear head for strategic decisions, along with an abundance of patience and empathy, to deal with charged emotions from the team and customers.

-Some complaints are emotionally intense.
-Without guardrails, people carry that weight long after a call ends.
-To prevent emotional stress, try these tips:
+Without proper guardrails, your people will carry this emotional weight long after a call ends.

 For deeper practice on vulnerable customers and better conversations, you may find these guides useful: